zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/Making_Agarose_Gel/Making_Agarose_Gel.md

 6. Once the main application screen is up, select Acquire.

-7. Set the exposure time to a value that gives you the best image.

-8. Click the Expose Preview button (green box), and the gel should appear on the screen.
+7. Click the Expose Preview button (green box), and the gel should appear on the screen.
 If not, open the door of the imager and move the gel, so that you can see it on the screen.
+Set the exposure time to a value that gives you the best image.

-9. Once you have the gel in frame and it is to your liking, click Acquire Image (red box).
+8. Once you have the gel in frame and it is to your liking, click Acquire Image (red box).
 Wait a few seconds for it to take the image.

-10. Once the image appears, click on Image (along the top toolbar) then click Conversion, and then click 8-bit grayscale.
+9. Once the image appears, click on Image (along the top toolbar) then click Conversion, and then click 8-bit grayscale.

-11. To save the image, click Save As (under File in the top toolbar).
+10. To save the image, click Save As (under File in the top toolbar).
 Select Zamanian Lab.
 Under the Zamanian Lab folder select your folder.
 If you do not have a folder, make yourself one by right clicking and selecting New Folder.
 Name the folder with your name.
 Click the newly created folder.
 Once in your folder, name the file in the format of YYYYMMDD.jpg and click save.

-12. Save the image to a flash drive.

-13. If available, print the gel on thermal paper by clicking File, then Print.
+11. Save the image to a flash drive.
+If available, print the gel on thermal paper by clicking File, then Print.

-14. Once image is saved and printed, close out of all windows, remove gel from the imager, turn the UV light off, dump the gel in the biohazard trash, and upload gel to Box.
+13. Once image is saved and printed, close out of all windows, remove gel from the imager, turn the UV light off, dump the gel in the biohazard trash, and upload gel to Box and place into Benchling.